 (photo credit: California High Speed Rail Commission)

 California has never shied away from boldly implementing public policies that transform the way its residents live their lives.
 Executing the first high-speed rail system in the country is no exception.
 It is a momentous project that is creating tens of thousands of jobs and will reduce traffic on highways and cut air pollution and greenhouse gas emissions.
-According to the High Speed Rail Authority, by 2029, the system will run from San Francisco to the Los Angeles basin in under three hours at speeds capable of over 200 miles per hour.
+According to the High-Speed Rail Authority (Authority), when completed, the system will run from San Francisco to the Los Angeles basin in under three hours at speeds of over 200 miles per hour.
 The rail system will eventually serve the Sacramento and San Diego areas, with 24 stations throughout California.

 - Provide long distance commuters with a safe, convenient, and affordable alternative to flying or driving.

-- Reduce increases in air traffic and the need to expand capacity at the state’s airports.
+- Mitigate increases in air traffic and the need to expand capacity at the state’s airports.

 - Enhance economic opportunities statewide through improved connectivity.